Jay Contreras: Career

 Contreras began his music career in the early 2000 as the lead vocalist of the rock band Kamikazee, which was formed with his college friends from the University of the Philippines Diliman.
 While studying at the College of Fine Arts, Contreras invited four of his friends to perform at an exhibit.
 Chito Miranda, frontman of Parokya ni Edgar also a Fine Arts student at the time, was present and began inviting the group to open for Parokya ni Edgar's shows.
 The band gained early recognition through campus performances before releasing their debut album in 2002.
-Contreras played a central role in the success of their second album Maharot (2006), particularly with the hit single "Narda", which became one of their most recognizable songs.
+Contreras was key to the success of their second album Maharot (2006), especially with the single "Narda", which became one of their most well-known songs.

 He continued to contribute to the group's later albums, including Long Time Noisy (2009) and Romantico (2012), which featured the singles "Halik" and "Huling Sayaw" with Kyla.
 He also collaborated with Parokya ni Edgar on various recordings and live performances.
 Following his band hiatus in 2015, Contreras returned with the group for a reunion tour beginning in 2017.

 In 2019, Contreras led Kamikazee in a special appearance at the 5th edition of Campfire Sessions, where they performed alongside Ely Buendia of Eraserheads.
 The set included "Pare Ko", "Narda", and "Ang Huling El Bimbo" in front of an intimate crowd of around 430 attendees.

 In July 2024, Contreras appeared in a live performance video released by Tower of Doom, where he performed "Tsinelas" with Dilaw frontman Dilaw Obero.
 The collaboration revisited one of Kamikazee's early songs, originally released in 2002.